dlb44/developer-portal-publish-process/drupalimportapi/README.md

-# Developer Portal - Drupal import API
+# Developer Portal
+## Drupal Import API
 API for the Developer Portal site to import generated documentation

+_Note: There is no extra setup configuration for this service after it is deployed with Handel._

 ## lambda_handler
 ```Python
 lambda_handler(event,context)